Sunday, January 30, 2011

 In a very large bowl, stir together the all-purpose flour, yeast, and sugar (I use a wooden spoon).
 Make a small well in the middle of the flour mixture and pour in the oil and the milk.

-Mix well, then continue to stir vigorously, slowly adding 1 cup of the bread flour at a time and stirring it in, until you've added 3 to 4 cups of bread flour and have a sticky, shaggy dough; this should take several minutes.
+Mix well, then continue to stir vigorously, slowly adding 1 cup of the bread flour at a time and stirring it in, until you've added 3 to 4 cups of bread flour and have a sticky, shaggy dough; this should take a few minutes.

 Add the salt and 1 more cup of bread flour and stir it in as best you can.
 Add another cup of bread flour if the dough is still too sticky to knead.
 Turn the dough out onto a floured work surface and knead it with floured hands until the dough is soft and smooth, about 8 to 10 minutes.